shravani-bai-kv/RTL-to-GDS/DAY2.md

 ## Lab Observations
 # Now that we have entered the OpenLANE flow contained docker sub-system we can invoke the OpenLANE flow in the Interactive mode using the following command
-./flow.tcl -interactive

-# Now that OpenLANE flow is open we have to input the required packages for proper functionality of the OpenLANE flow
-package require openlane 0.9

-# Now the OpenLANE flow is ready to run any design and initially we have to prep the design creating some necessary files and directories for running a specific design which in our case is 'picorv32a'
-prep -design picorv32a

-# Now that the design is prepped and ready, we can run synthesis using following command
-run_synthesis

-# Now we can run floorplan
-run_floorplan

-Steps to Run Floorplan Using OpenLANE
-This section details how to execute the automated floorplanning stage within the OpenLANE interactive flow.

 * **Flow Initialization:** Navigate to your OpenLANE directory and launch the Docker container.
 * **Design Setup:** Prepare the configuration environment for the target design block using the following interactive commands: